simoneperazzoli/Biotech_models-and-data/README.md

 # Biotech Processes Datasets

-This notebook shows a case related to the analysis of biotech datasets
+This repository shows a case related to the analysis of biotech datasets

 To run, follow the instruction bellow: